Museum & Collections

 Standardised Instruments

-- Holtzman Inkblot Technique · Original protocols and variants
+- Holtzman Inkblot Technique · Original protocols and variants, including the complete set of 45 parallel-form blots.
+Approx. 1,800 items.

 Collection Statistics